When Is the Best Time

 The famous Figure 8 Pools are well-known on social media, and they are exposed located; therefore, proper planning to experience the Figure Eight Pools safely is essential.
 I will give you all the needed information about when and how to get there.

-The best time to access Figure 8 Pools safely is around low tide only!
+The best time to access Figure 8 Pools safely is shortly before low tide!
 The tide and swell must have a low level without strong wind to enjoy the amazing pools.
+To be on the safest side check out the height of the low tide.
+It is much safer if it gets close to sea level or negative means below zero than being one or two feet high.
+You are exposed to the sea without any protection for treacherous waves!

 Don’t go during high tide and especially not at king tide, high swell or strong wind.
 Many people got injured by sudden waves just for a perfect selfie.